Then consider becoming a manual osteopath.

 We are accredited by a number of organizations including the Ontario Osteopathic & Alternative Medicine Association, College of Osteopathic Manual Practitioners of Ontario, Ontario College of Osteopathic Rehabilitation Sciences, Council on Manual Osteopathy Education, International Osteopathic Association, Canadian Manual Osteopathy Examining Board & the International Osteopathy Examining Board amongst others.

-NAO graduates are permitted to work in all Canadian provinces, and elsewhere internationally including USA, Europe and Australia.
+NAO graduates are permitted to work in all Canadian provinces, and elsewhere internationally including USA, Europe, Africa & Asia.